Table of Contents

-There are many documents an entrepreneur needs on its journey.
+There are many documents an entrepreneur needs on their journey.
 Here are the three essential documents that a start-up entrepreneur cannot do without.

 Articles of association: public rules of a company

 Articles of association is a public document accessible via Commercial Register in Estonia.
-The Articles of Association regulate the company’s purpose and specify the process and the details of the operation of the company.
+The Articles of Association regulate the company’s purpose and specify the process and the details of the company’s operation.

-Moreover, the articles stipulate the bodies of the company, such as the management board, general meeting, and in some cases the supervisory board, as well as stipulate how meetings should be convened and quorum requirements.
+Moreover, the articles stipulate the bodies of the company, such as the management board, general meeting, and in some cases, the supervisory board, and how meetings should be convened and quorum requirements.

 As no company can do without articles of association, there are certain compulsory elements to this document arising from law.
 When founding a company online, the articles of association need to be drafted in the system and will follow the mandatory provisions of law and not leave room for customization.

 However, the articles can always be changed at a later date.
-So, if the company requires tailor-made provisions or inclusion of investor protective regulation, such as tag and drag-along rights, anti-dilution rights, liquidation preference, the company needs to change the articles.
+So, if the company requires tailor-made provisions or inclusion of investor protective regulations, such as tag and drag-along rights, anti-dilution rights, and liquidation preference, the company needs to change the articles.

-In case of more complex articles set-up, it is advisable to turn to a legal professional when drawing up the articles of association.
+In case of a more complex article set-up, it is advisable to turn to a legal professional when drawing up the articles of association.

 Founders’ agreement: regulation for when everything goes well and when it does not

-Another document that is a must-have if you aim to avoid disputes among founders, is a founders’ agreement.
-A founders’ agreement is a document, which governs the relations among the founders and with regard to the company.
+Another document that is a must-have if you aim to avoid disputes among founders is a founders’ agreement.
+A founders’ agreement is a document that governs the relations between the founders and the company.

 More specifically, the founders’ agreement regulates, among other things, the role and responsibilities of each founder, the main principles for the operation and management of the company, the founders’ obligation not to compete with the company, and not to disclose its business secrets.

-One important matter that can be regulated in a founders’ agreement is the avoidance of dead equity by establishing a reverse vesting scheme.
-Dead equity is shareholding held by a shareholder who is not active in the day-to-day business anymore.
+One important matter that can be regulated in a founders’ agreement is avoiding dead equity by establishing a reverse vesting scheme.
+Dead equity is shareholding held by a shareholder who is no longer active in the day-to-day business.

-It is not a good sign if the company has dead equity as the dead equity holder will also partake in the upsides but not contributing to the grind.
+It is not a good sign if the company has dead equity, as the dead equity holder will also partake in the upsides but not contribute to the grind.